Nicolás Suazo

-Nicolás Suazo Velásquez (born 9 January 1965 in San Pedro Sula, Cortés) is a retired Honduran footballer who played as a forward.
+Nicolás Suazo Velásquez (born 9 January 1965) is a Honduran retired professional footballer who played as a striker.

 Club career

 Nicknamed Nicogol because of his prolific goalscoring, Suazo played in Honduras for Independiente, Marathón and Victoria, in Costa Rica for Herediano alongside compatriot Danilo Galindo and for Comunicaciones and USAC in Guatemala.

 He scored 48 goals in total in the Honduran National League and still is the most prolific Honduran in de Costa Rican league with 46.

 International career

 Suazo made his debut for Honduras in a May 1991 UNCAF Nations Cup match against Panama and has earned a total of 51 caps, scoring 28 goals.
 He has represented his country in 15 FIFA World Cup qualification matches and played at the 1991, 1993, and 1995 UNCAF Nations Cups as well as at the 1993 CONCACAF Gold Cup.
-He was top goalscorer at the 1993 UNCAF Cup with 5 goals.
+He was top goalscorer at the 1993 UNCAF Cup with five goals.

 His final international was a November 1998 friendly match against El Salvador.